KanoComputing/kano-updater/docs/pip_transition.md

   * Install the new deb packages
   * Ensure the old pip packages don't override them.

-It turns out by deafult pip packages do override deb packages.
+It turns out by default pip packages do override deb packages.
 Python load modules from `sys.path`

 * deb installs to `/usr/lib/python2.7/dist-packages`
 * pip installs to `/usr/local/lib/python2.7/dist-packages`